About Scout’s Real Estate Data

 Where this data comes from:

-NeighborhoodScout’s Median Home Values combine data from the d States Bureau of the Census with quarterly house resale data provided to the FHFA by Fannie Mae and Freddie Mac.
+NeighborhoodScout’s Median Home Values combine data from the United States Bureau of the Census with quarterly house resale data provided to the FHFA by Fannie Mae and Freddie Mac.
 The data reflect home values for the neighborhood overall, not necessarily each individual house in the neighborhood.
 We also show how each neighborhood’s Median Home Value compares to other neighborhoods in the nation, and within the same state.

 Average Market Rent